 Not a lot of time, but enough to annoy me.

 Even if it was 3 minutes a day spent on sock frustration, that's 18 hours a year.
-A whole day a year spent looking for socks.
-One whole day.
+That’s two working days each year spent looking for socks.
+Two days.
 Every year of my life.

-And more than that, it meant starting every day with an irritation.
+And more than that, it meant starting every day with irritation.

-When you live with four kids, a dog, two cats and 16 chickens, there are already enough irritations.
+There are already enough irritations when you live with four kids, a dog, two cats, and 16 chickens.

-Being an utter geek when it comes to workflow and productivity, I realised that this was a systems problem.
+Being an utter geek regarding workflow and productivity, I realised my sock problem was a systems problem.

 A systems problem with three components.